 Having a “high degree of similarity” between the 2 datasets is essential, mentioned Art Recognition’s co-founder and CEO, Carina Popovici, on a name from Switzerland.
 “We really want the AI to learn the difference between Caravaggio and an imitator of Caravaggio — the difference between a Rubens and an almost-identical painting created in his workshop by an apprentice.”

 But Popovici admits it’s not all the time clear how the fashions attain their conclusions.
-“We can speculate, but we don’t really, really know for sure,” she mentioned, including there might be “some types of patterns that AI can see better than humans.”
+“We can speculate, but we don’t really, really know for sure,” she mentioned, including there can be “some types of patterns that AI can see better than humans.”

 “I think it’s very counterproductive to be in a perpetual argument about who’s right, the expert or the AI?” she mentioned.
 “We don’t want to be their enemy.”